 Tolkien regularly used roots like √KOY for “life” words, but they were often in competition with √KUY.
 The earliest appearance of this root was as ᴱ√KOẎO “have life” in the Qenya Lexicon of the 1910s with derivatives such as ᴱQ. koire “life” and ᴱQ. koiva “awake” (QL/48).
 The corresponding Gnomish derivatives such as G. cuib “alive” and G. cuil “life” had the diphthong ui (GL/27) since [oi] became [ui] in Gnomish (PE15/13).
-But the Gnomish “awake” words had cwiv- such as G. cwiv- “be awake” and G. cwivros “awakening” (GL/29), and Tolkien said:
+But the Gnomish “awake” words had cwiv-, cwib-, or cwip- such as: G. cwiv- “be awake”, G. cwivros “awakening”, and G. cwimp “alert” (GL/28-29).
+Tolkien said:

 There is confusion between QIV-, QIPI-, KOI̯-(VI) or perhaps original connection.
 They are more confused in Qenya.
 Note Qenya confusion between koiva (lively, living), Qîva (awake) and similarly koivie, qîvie, liveliness, awakening, respectively (GL/29).

 In The Etymologies of the 1930s, Tolkien gave only the root ᴹ√KUY “come to life, awake”, which had both Quenya and Noldorin derivatives connected to both senses “life” and “awakeness” (Ety/KUY).
 However, in the Quenya Verbal System Tolkien gave ᴹ√KOY [√KOJ] as the basis for “life” words (PE22/125).
 In the 1940s, 50s and early 60s there were quite a few Quenya “life” words that must have been derived from √KOY: